Civilian Response to Active Shooter Events

 Wake Forest Renaissance Centre, 405 S. Brooks St.

-The Wake Forest Police Department will sponsor a Civilian Response to Active Shooter Events (CRASE) class Tuesday, Oct.
-29, 2019, from 6:30-8:30 pm.
+The Wake Forest Police Department will sponsor a Civilian Response to Active Shooter Events (CRASE) class Tuesday, Feb.
+18, 2020, from 6:30-8:30 pm at the Wake Forest Renaissance Centre, 405 S. Brooks St.

 There is no cost to participate, but registration is required.
 Class size is limited to the first 100 people to register.
 Please note: Every participant must register individually - one person per form.
 On the evening of the class, attendees will be required to show proof of registration prior to entering the Renaissance Centre.